laybebe/CANet/README.md

 # CANet
-This is offical implement of CANet
+This the is offical implement of CANet.